clintonshane84/open-estimation/README.md

 # open estimation

 Open estimation was born out of the need for a tool to assist developers in providing more accurate estimations.
-The system will host projects that contain various elements including a project work breakdown tool to assist in breaking the project down into small bite size tasks visually and easily.
-Our tool seeks to simplify and automate this process as much as possible to enable the user to deliver quick and accurate estimations.
+The system will host projects that contain various elements including a work breakdown tool to assist in breaking the project down into small bite size tasks visually and easily.
+Our goal is to simplify the process of estimating a project as much as possible to enable the user to deliver quick and accurate estimations.

 ## Install & Setup Local Development Environment